julianaquiroz18/clothesStore/README.md

 ## The challenge

-The challenge was to develop a React app connected with Mercado Libre's API, this app allows consult products from the Clothes and Accessories section and shows the results.
+The challenge was to develop a React app connected with Mercado Libre's API, this app allows consulting products from the Clothes and Accessories section and shows the results.

 Dynamic sections are: 'Búsqueda' and 'Productos más buscados'.